EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-gets the amount of water available for the current time step
+Simply take throughfall as the maximum available water.

 **Parameters**
 - None